 As per Emergency Services Bylaw 68-2000, it is illegal to burn:

 - any other toxic materials which may produce dense black smoke

 - railroad tiles

-The health and safety of our residents is very important.
-That includes incidents of excessive or toxic smoke, burning prohibited materials, burning improperly or burning during a fire advisory or ban.
+Complaints may include incidents of excessive or toxic smoke, burning prohibited materials, burning improperly or burning during a fire ban or advisory.